xmlking/grpc-starter-kit/service/cedemo/README.md

-# Emailer Service
+# ceDemo Service

-This is the Emailer service
+This is the CE Demo service

 Showcase